The museum is temporarily closed. Learn more.

 This elaborate device takes the chore out of writing by stashing implements in cleverly concealed compartments.
 But that’s just the beginning of its mechanical charms.

 Jade Mountain Illustrating the Gathering of Scholars at the Lanting Pavilion / G210

 This is the largest piece of jade carving outside China, but the scene itself is enchantingly intimate.
-In lively detail, it depicts a famous gathering of esteemed intellectuals…holding a drinking contest: have a drink, write a poem.
+In lively detail, it depicts a famous gathering of esteemed intellectuals…holding a drinking contest.

 Going with Children?

 Have a plan for keeping everyone engaged—including you.

 Mia is a great place to learn about the world’s diverse cultures.
 But that’s not what you tell the kids.
 Let the art work its own magic, the demons, mummies, kings, and colors stoking the imagination.
 Tee up the visit by looking through Mia’s collection online and choosing some areas of interest.
 Once at Mia, let the children lead by following their interests and attention spans.
 Talk to each other about what you see, tell stories, and look for favorite animals and colors.